litespeedtech/lscache_wp/litespeed-cache/readme.txt

 integration script to remedy this.
 In addition to this section, there is a template file and a few examples of plugins that required integration scripts if additional resources are needed.

+= Version 1.0.10+ =
+If your plugin needs to set the current page as non cacheable, the simplest way to instruct the cache plugin to not cache the page is `define('LSCACHE_NO_CACHE', true);`

+This must be defined prior to the shutdown hook to ensure that it is recognized.

 = How It Works =